-In this article, we are going to talk about a chemical element that is essential for human life and that has influenced the longevity of the Japanese.
+In this article, we will talk about a chemical element essential for human life that has influenced the longevity of the Japanese.
 We know that Japan is one of the countries with the highest number of centenarians in the world and an archipelago full of volcanoes.
-Japan has a soil rich in magnesium, while in Brazil it is poor due to the use of chemical fertilizers.
+Japan has soil rich in magnesium, while Brazil is poor due to the use of chemical fertilizers.

-Being present in the soil, makes plantations, water, including hot springs rich in this and several other minerals.
-In Brazil it is common to find the Magnesium chloride a kind of supplement that can be consumed daily for the benefit of health.
+Its presence in the soil makes the crops, water, including hot springs, rich in this and several other minerals.
+In Brazil, it is common to find Magnesium Chloride a type of supplement that can be consumed daily for health benefits.

-In Japan you find the Nigari a kind of magnesium found in the form of crystals or a kind of salt that ends up being used in the preparation of tofu, soy milk, miso and other drinks.
-Nigari is obtained from sea water through a process of filtration, centrifugation and concentration that gives rise to Nigari crystals.
+In Japan, you can find Nigari a type of magnesium found in crystal form or a type of salt that is used in the preparation of tofu, soy milk, miso, and other beverages.
+Nigari is obtained from seawater through a process of filtration, centrifugation, and concentration that gives rise to Nigari crystals.

 Types of Magnesium

-Although magnesium is a chemical element, there are different types of magnesium that are marketed, each has a different function and indication.
+Although magnesium is a chemical element, there are different types of magnesium that are marketed, each with a different function and indication.

 - Magnesium Chloride – To detoxify cells and tissues, stimulate metabolism;

-- Sulfate – Epsom Salt / Bitter Salt – To relieve asthma and to relax muscles (dangerous);
+- Sulfate – Epsom salt / Bitter salt – To relieve asthma and relax muscles (dangerous);

-- Citrate – Used as a mild laxative and against constipation;
+- Citrate – Used as a mild laxative and for constipation;

-- Oxide – It has a poor absorption rate;
+- Oxide – Has a poor absorption rate;

 - Taurate – For people with cardiovascular problems;